FINE: Factorizing Knowledge for Initialization of Variable-sized Diffusion Models: Introduction

+To address these limitations, we propose FINE, an advanced pre-training framework within the \textit{Learngene} paradigm, in which the knowledge of the resulting model can be flexibly \textbf{F}actorized for \textbf{IN}itialization of diffusion models with variable siz\textbf{E}s.
+To achieve this, FINE represents each layer’s weights as the product of $U_{\star}$, $\Sigma_{\star}^{(l)}$, and $V_{\star}^\top$, enabling scalable factorization in a formulation formally akin to SVD, rather than optimizing a conventional full-parameter model.
+Unlike previous methods such as KIND~\cite{xie2024kind} and SVDiff~\cite{han2023svdiff}, which apply SVD independently to each layer, FINE introduces a \textbf{\textit{cross-layer weight sharing}} mechanism.
+Specifically, during pre-training, FINE jointly optimizes $U_{\star}$, $\Sigma_{\star}^{(l)}$, and $V_{\star}^\top$, where $U_{\star}$ and $V_{\star}$ are shared across layers as learngenes that encapsulate reusable, size-agnostic knowledge.
+The layer-specific matrices $\Sigma_{\star}^{(l)}$ are lightweight and adapt the shared representation to individual layers, enabling flexible initialization of models across variable-sizes.

+As with other pre-training approaches, the computational overhead of FINE for pre-training a knowledge-factorizable model is a \textbf{\textit{one-time cost}}.
+Initialization for new model sizes requires only training the lightweight $\Sigma_{\star}^{(l)}$, which operate in a compact parameter space~\cite{peng2024sam} and converge with significantly fewer steps (e.g., 0.3K vs. 300K for full pre-training).
+We evaluate FINE mainly on image generation tasks using Diffusion Transformers (DiTs)~\cite{peebles2023scalable} as the backbone, and further demonstrate its generality by extending it to classification tasks with DeiT~\cite{touvron2021training}.
+Experimental results demonstrate that FINE achieves state-of-the-art performance on variable-size initialization benchmarks, outperforming existing initialization and learngene-based methods.
+Notably, FINE reduces FID by up to 4.89 (e.g., DiT-B $L_{10}$) and yields a $3n\times$ training speedup over full pre-training.
+Furthermore, FINE generalizes well to new domains, achieving notable FID gains on CelebA ($\downarrow$0.28), LSUN-Bedroom ($\downarrow$2.60), and LSUN-Church ($\downarrow$2.01), demonstrating strong transferability.

-Our main contributions are as follows: 1) We introduce FINE, a novel learngene-based approach for efficient initialization of diffusion models in image generation tasks by factorizing knowledge.
-2) FINE marks the first learngene-based methods capable of multitasking, which adaptively initializing models based on both size and task-specific requirements.
-3) We establish a new benchmark for evaluating the initialization capabilities of learngenes, which is the first comprehensive evaluation benchmark for image generation tasks.
-Extensive experiments demonstrate that FINE achieves state-of-the-art performance across various tasks, demonstrating its effectiveness in improving model initialization and training efficiency.
+Our main contributions are as follows: 1)~We propose FINE, a novel pre-training method whose resulting model possesses flexibly factorizable knowledge, enabling efficient initialization of downstream models of variable sizes.
+2)~We introduce the first comprehensive benchmark to evaluate the initialization capability of learngenes in image generation tasks.
+3)~Extensive experiments validate the effectiveness of FINE, demonstrating state-of-the-art performance compared to other initialization and learngene methods.